Lytham St Annes: Property developments

-Health care
+Healthcare

 Primary care is the responsibility of NHS North Lancashire Primary Care Trust.

 There have been a number of recent reorganisations and building for general practice in the area.

-General practice in Lytham is based at a health centre opened in 2009 called the Lytham Primary Care Centre.
-This building is on the site of the original Lytham Hospital.
+General practice in Lytham is based at Lytham Primary Care Centre, opened in 2009; this building is on the site of the original Lytham Hospital.
 Two practices are housed in this building: Holland House Surgery and Fernbank Surgery.

-Secondary care is mainly provided by the Blackpool, Fylde and Wyre Hospitals NHS Foundation Trust, whose nearest hospital is Blackpool Victoria Hospital.
+Secondary care is mainly provided by the Blackpool, Fylde and Wyre Hospitals NHS Foundation Trust; its nearest hospital is Blackpool Victoria Hospital.